imprint

 1.6 Application of law, place of jurisdiction, severability clause

-1.6.1 These Terms and Conditions and the entire legal relationship between becon and the contracting party shall be governed by the laws of the Federal Republic of Germany.
+1.6.1 These Terms and Conditions and the entire legal relationship between OpenCelium and the contracting party shall be governed by the laws of the Federal Republic of Germany.
 Provisions of the UN Convention on Contracts for the International Sale of Goods shall not apply.

 1.6.4 Should any provision of these Terms and Conditions or of the underlying contract be or become invalid or unenforceable in whole or in part, this shall not affect the validity of the remaining provisions.
 Rather, the contracting parties shall cooperate to replace the invalid or unenforceable provision with a legally permissible and valid provision or an enforceable provision that is suitable to achieve the success intended by the invalid or unenforceable provision.
 The same applies to the filling of contractual gaps.